pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 namespace (Cluster and BareMetalHost resources) must be respected.
 The BareMetalHost should be marked as movable.

-The only difference with the behavior without Host is the presence of an intermediate Host resource but the chain of resources is kept during the transfer and the pause annotation is used to stop Ironic.
+The only difference with the behavior without a HostClaim is the presence of an intermediate Host resource, but the chain of resources is maintained during the transfer and the pause annotation is used to stop Ironic.

 Because this operation is only performed by the administrator of a cluster manager, the fact that the cluster definition and the BareMetalHosts are in the same namespace should not be an issue.

 Tenant clusters using BareMetalHosts in other namespaces cannot be pivoted.
-It can be expected from a security point of view as it would give the bare-metal servers credentials to the tenants.
+This is expected from a security point of view, as it would give the bare-metal servers credentials to the tenants.

-When servers are managed on a separate cluster using the identityRef field in the machine template to access the BareMetalHost resources, pivot can be performed as usual but the tenant cluster will still need the cluster hosting Ironic.
+When servers are managed on a separate cluster using the identityRef field in the machine template to access the BareMetalHost resources, pivoting can be performed as usual, but the tenant cluster will still need the cluster hosting Ironic.

 ## Design Details